tnkr-repos/html-css-js/layouts.md

     - Use negative line numbers when you want to span till the end to the grid, or close to the end (without having to think about how many columns are present in the grid)
+    - `grid-area: <row_start> / <column_start> / <row_end> / <column_end>` is
+    the ultimate shorthand
+    - Spanning an item across multiple cells will shift the remaining items only if they have not been explicitly placed at their present grid cell.
+If we try and place multiple grid items over a particular cell by explicitly specifying using `grid-column` and `grid-row` properties, then we will get overlap, and we can use `z-index` to determine which element stays on top and which one gets hidden
 ```css
 .grid-item-n {
     grid-column: 1 / 2;